opendocsg/slw-judgments-backfill/2018_SGHC_195/report.md

 71     At the hearing of Summons 2494, the court was informed by Peter that the sale proceeds of No. 246 were insufficient to pay off all the debts owed by KK Asia.

-72     This court dismissed Summons 2494 (see _Forest Fibers Inc and another v KK Asia Environmental Pte Ltd and others_ [2017] 3 SLR 823) but on appeal by RGA, the Court of Appeal granted an interim injunction to restrain the Lohs from selling No. 248 (see _RGA Holding International_ at [4]).
+72     This court dismissed Summons 2494 (see _Forest Fibers Inc and another v KK Asia Environmental Pte Ltd and others_ <span class="citation">[2017] 3 SLR 823</span>) but on appeal by RGA, the Court of Appeal granted an interim injunction to restrain the Lohs from selling No. 248 (see _RGA Holding International_ at [4]).
 However, the Court of Appeal did not grant RGA’s application for a mandatory injunction to compel the Lohs to pay over to RGA’s solicitors the net sale proceeds of No. 246.

 **The plaintiffs’ case**